aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="putPdfInStorageToPdfA"></a>
 # **putPdfInStorageToPdfA**
-> AsposeResponse putPdfInStorageToPdfA(name, outPath, type, folder, storage)
+> AsposeResponse putPdfInStorageToPdfA(name, outPath, type, folder, storage, password)

 Converts PDF document (located on storage) to PdfA format and uploads resulting file to storage